EducloudAI/AI-Integration-Framework/docs/universal-questions/framework-integration.md

 # 🔗 Integration Across the Framework
-**How universal questions connect the ten layers, maturity model and AI Native domains**
+**How Universal Questions Integrate Across the Framework**

 Universal questions are not an isolated feature.
 They are the connective tissue of the entire AI Integration Framework.
 They ensure that every component, every layer and every domain is approached with the same thinking structure.

-This creates consistency, predictability and quality across the entire ecosystem.

----

-# 🌟 A Thinking Structure That Works Everywhere
-Universal questions are used in:

-- the ten layers
-- the maturity model
-- the scoring system
-- governance templates
-- AI Native Agile
-- AI Native TOGAF
-- AI Native Operations and Service Management
-- training and certification
-- the Prompt Framework

-The form of the output may change, but the thinking structure remains the same.

-This is what makes the framework scalable and teachable.

 ---